 Special Education teachers also receive many less tangible rewards, as their exceptional students’ progress can be greatly inspiring.
 Most positions will offer full benefits such as medical, dental and vision insurance, along with paid summer, winter, and spring vacations, and a retirement plan.
 You may also receive additional pay for working with students for their extracurricular activities.

-According to the U.S. Bureau of Labor Statistics’ (BLS), the median national annual salary for special education teachers is $57,910.
+According to the U.S. Bureau of Labor Statistics’ (BLS), the salary for special education teachers is as high as $67,394.
 On top of that, many districts will pay special education teachers a $1,000-$3,000 stipend each year.

 The Texas Teachers program is approved by the state of Texas to certify teachers in special education in a number of ways.
 All you need is a bachelor’s degree in any major with a 2.5 GPA to get started.
 We will need a completed application and official transcripts to admit you into the program.